Surveyor Generals Corner

-Surveyor Generals Corner (or Surveyor-Generals Corner) is a remote point where the Australian state boundaries of South Australia, Western Australia and the Northern Territory meet.
+Surveyor Generals Corner (or Surveyor-Generals Corner) is the point where the Australian state boundaries of South Australia, Western Australia and the Northern Territory meet.

-These boundaries meet at the easternmost point of the approximately 127 m section of the Western Australian border with the Northern Territory border which runs east–west along the 26th parallel south latitude to meet the western boundary of the South Australian border.
+These boundaries meet at the easternmost point of the approximately 127 m section of the Western Australian border with the Northern Territory border which runs east–west along the 26th parallel south to meet the western boundary of the South Australian border.

 History

-In 1922 an agreement was signed between the prime minister W. M. Hughes, the acting premier for South Australia, Sir John George Bice, and the premier of Western Australia, Sir James Mitchell to set the border along the 129th meridian east longitude and defined the boundary by lines drawn north and south through the centre of the Deakin Obelisk, erected in 1926 near Deakin, Western Australia and the Kimberley Obelisk, erected in 1927, near Argyle Downs, in the Kimberley Region of Western Australia.
-In 1963 when the survey on the ground was continued it was realised that there was no possibility of these lines meeting exactly at the 26th parallel south.
+In 1922 an agreement was signed between the prime minister Billy Hughes, the acting premier for South Australia, John George Bice, and the premier of Western Australia, James Mitchell to set the border along the 129th meridian east longitude and defined the boundary by lines drawn north and south through the centre of the Deakin Obelisk, erected in 1926 near Deakin, Western Australia and the Kimberley Obelisk, erected in 1927, near Argyle Downs, in the Kimberley Region of Western Australia.
+In 1963, when the survey on the ground was continued, it was realised that there was no possibility of these lines meeting exactly at the 26th parallel south.

 In June 1968 two monuments were erected at the junction of the boundaries approximately 127 m apart running east–west along the 26th parallel south.
 The most easterly monument common to all three jurisdictions was named Surveyor Generals Corner at the suggestion of the Director of National Mapping.
 The site is not named after a single Surveyor-General, because there were a number of them present as follows.

-On 4th June 1968, two concrete pillars were completed to mark Surveyor-Generals Corner in the presence V.T.
-O'Brien, Acting Director of Lands, N.T., P.J.
-Wells, Acting Surveyor-General, N.T.;H.A.
-Bailey, Surveyor-General, S.A.;Harold Camm, Surveyor-General, W.A.; and B.M.
-Allwright, Surveyor, N.T.

 Access

 From 7 March 2003, access to the area was restricted following a decision by the Irrunytju (Wingellina) Community in whose traditional land the Surveyor Generals Corner is situated.
 Access to the area is limited to guided tours and visitors require a special permit in addition to the standard Great Central Road transit permit.

 The nearest settlement is the Aboriginal community of Kalka in South Australia, situated on the Gunbarrel Highway just a few kilometres to the south.

-There are three occurrences of New Year's Eve at Surveyor Generals Corner (also in Cameron Corner and Poeppel Corner), because it is located at the intersection of three time zones.